l12f3r/lizferLinux/README.md

       Apache Secure
       OpenSSH

-As there was no TLS/SSL certificate configured, I allowed communication in port 80 only by enabling the **Apache** profile: `sudo ufw allow in "Apache"`.
+To configure the TLS/SSL certificate for Wordpress, I allowed communication in ports 80 and 443 by enabling the **Apache Full** profile: `sudo ufw allow in "Apache Full"`.

 ## 3. MySQL